mbari-org/auvstatus/README.md

 -----

 ### INSTALLATION
+* (Alternative: clone this repo and then copy the needed files into your local environment.
+Then you can get updates to the scripts.)

 * Place these four scripts on your server, ideally in your _`<server>/widgets/`_ folder.
 (For ESP, add `esp_widget.py` and `ESPelements.py`)
     * `auvstatus.py`
     * `LRAUV_svg.py`